Preventing Workplace Stress

-- Learning the difference between stress as a vague concept and our own stressors can be invaluable when we are faced with difficult situations at work, at home and in our relationships.
+- Learning the difference between stress as a vague concept and our real stressors can be invaluable when we are faced with difficult situations at work, at home and in our relationships.

 - Knowing there is a big difference between our stressors and our stress response can give us the tools to reduce our stress hormone levels and maintain healthy work and home environments.

-- Knowing the signs and symptom of stress and the stress response is a huge advantage when managing a team and/or being a member of a team.
+- Knowing the signs and symptom of the stress response and being able to articulate these signs and symptoms to others is a huge advantage when managing a team and/or being a member of a team.

-- Knowing how and why we perceive something as stressful can help us reduce stress responses, so that we can focus on dealing more positively with responsibilities and relationships.
+- Knowing how and why we perceive something as stressful can help us reduce stress responses so we can focus on dealing positively with responsibilities and relationships.

-- An understanding of how stress and stress responses can initiate, influence and/or escalate illnesses while influencing immune system, mood, beliefs, emotional expression and behaviour; is essential when dealing with absenteeism and presenteeism in the workplace.
+- An understanding of how stress responses can influence illness; mood, beliefs, emotional expression and behaviour is essential when dealing with absenteeism, presenteeism and stress-related illness in the workplace.

-- Understanding that how we cope is a direct link to the current state of our relationships and the current state of our physical and mental health, is essential when dealing with stressors.
+- Knowing that how we cope is a direct link to the current state of our relationships and the current state of our physical and mental health is essential when assessing our coping strategies.

-- Developing a personal stress relief plan, tailor-made to reduce stressors and stress responses while improving performance and productivity in the workplace, is invaluable to both employee and employer.
+- Developing a tailor-made personal stress relief plan, to reduce stressors and stress responses and improve coping strategies, performance and productivity in the workplace is invaluable to both employee and employer.